BEXIS2/Documents/Docs/Configuration.md

 > __Similarity Threshold (0-100%)__ (_Settings -> Application Settings -> Data Structure_) (default: 60)

 During the analysis of a file to create a data structure, templates and units are checked against the input using algorithms.
-The threshold specifies the minimum value that must be reached for the objects to be marked as suggestion.
-Set 0-100% to define the similarity threshold.
+The threshold specifies the minimum value that must be reached for the objects to be marked as suggestion.Set a value between 0-100% to define the similarity threshold.
 The higher the value, the more similar the objects must be to be marked as suggestions.

 ## Data Structure
 > __Enforce Primary Key__ (_Settings -> Application Settings -> Data Structure_) (default: true)